ansys/allie-flowkit-python/README.md

-# Allie PyFlowKit
+# Allie FlowKit Python

-Welcome to the **Allie PyFlowKit** repository!
+Welcome to the **Allie FlowKit Python** repository!
 This repository hosts Python functions similar to the [Allie FlowKit](https://github.com/ansys/allie-flowkit) and serves as a service to expose APIs for each individual external function added to it.
 These functions can be used to build Allie workflows, enabling a flexible and modular approach to creating and executing workflows with Allie.

 ## Table of Contents
 - [Introduction](#introduction)